isl-org/Open3D/docs/tutorial/t_reconstruction_system/integration.rst

 Integration
 ``````````
 Now we can process the voxels in the blocks at ``frustum_block_coords``.
-This is done by projecting all such related voxels to the input images and perform weight average.
-A
+This is done by projecting all such related voxels to the input images and perform a weight average, which is a pure geometric process without hash map operations.

-Optimized function, along with raw depth images with calibration parameters to activate and perform TSDF integration, optionally with colors:
+We may use optimized functions, along with raw depth images with calibration parameters to activate and perform TSDF integration, optionally with colors:

 .. literalinclude:: ../../../examples/python/t_reconstruction_system/integrate.py
    :language: python